 On the night before the procedure eat a light meal, then do not eat or drink anything after midnight.
 We will provide you with more detailed information about which medications you may take in days before and on the morning of the procedure.

 When you arrive at the interventional radiology suite, we will have you lie on a table then we will insert an intravenous line in your arm and give you conscious sedation to relax you and block any pain.
 Using image guidance (usually fluoroscopy, a kind of X-ray “movie”), we will insert a catheter (a long, thin, hollow plastic tube) through a small incision in your groin or neck and guide it to the veins that are potentially causing the pain.
 We will inject a contrast dye through the catheter into the veins to highlight them on the fluoroscopy image, making it possible to tell if these veins have become enlarged, or if the flow in those veins is going in the opposite direction.

 If we identify any varicose veins we can treat them immediately by placing a coil and/or embolic agent in the vein to block the blood flow.
 After the procedure is completed we will remove the catheter.
 The procedure takes from 30 minutes to several hours depending on how many veins require treatment.
 If there are too many veins to treat during one procedure we may perform a second embolization procedure three to six weeks after the first one.

 Are there any risks?

-Rare potential complications of embolization include perforation of a vein, a blood clot in a vein, and migration of the embolic agent from its original site.
+Extremely rare potential complications of embolization include (but are not limited to) allergy, perforation of a vein, a blood clot in a vein, and migration of the embolic agent from its original site.

 After the procedure

 Most women remain in the interventional radiology suite for several hours of rest and observation following embolization.
-In some cases, you may have to stay longer, or even overnight in the hospital.
-Some degree of pain is common following pelvic vein embolization, and we will control your medication with an oral or intravenous pain medication.
+Some degree of mild discomfort or pain may occur following pelvic vein embolization, which we control with an oral or intravenous pain medication.
 You should be able to resume your normal activities within a week.